Wheaton, Maryland: Features

 The New Library and Recreation Center, Which Opened on September 8, 2019.

-Wheaton is home to the Wheaton Regional Park, which includes a nature center; riding stables; dog park; a picnic area with carousel and miniature train; an athletic complex with indoor tennis, ice rink, inline skating rink, and ball fields; and Brookside Gardens, Montgomery County's 50-acre (200,000-m²) public display garden.
+Wheaton is home to the Wheaton Regional Park, which includes a nature center; riding stables; dog park; a picnic area with carousel and miniature train; an athletic complex with indoor tennis, ice rink, inline skating rink, and ball fields; and Brookside Gardens, Montgomery County's 50-acre (200,000-m^{2}) public display garden.
 Much of Wheaton was developed in the 1950s.
 In the 1960s, its shopping center, Wheaton Plaza (now known as Westfield Wheaton), was the largest in the Maryland suburbs of Washington, D.C.

 The Wheaton Volunteer Rescue Squad is one of the busiest (11,000 calls in 2007) predominantly volunteer fire departments in Montgomery County.

 The diversity of the neighborhood is reflected by the high concentration of various ethnic restaurants located in Wheaton.

 It is served by the Red Line of the Washington Metro system.
 Spanning 508 feet (155 m), the Wheaton station has the longest escalator in the Western Hemisphere.

 Since Wheaton has the highest location in the Washington, D.C., area, it was also the home of the first television license in the United States.
 Using the call sign W3XK, Charles Francis Jenkins began broadcasting from his home at the corner of Windham Lane and Georgia Ave. starting on July 2, 1928.